Berneby History, Family Crest & Coats of Arms

 Early History of the Berneby family

-Another 334 words (24 lines of text) covering the years 1429 and 1600 are included under the topic Early Berneby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Berneby research.
+Another 101 words (7 lines of text) covering the years 1429, 1600, 1700 and 1703 are included under the topic Early Berneby History in all our PDF Extended History products and printed products wherever possible.

 Berneby Spelling Variations